The-AI-Alliance/trust-safety-evals/GITHUB_PAGES.md

 ## Contributing New or Improved Content

+> **Note:** We require commits to be both signed and singed-off.
+See the [community contributing guide](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) for details on these requirements and all other aspects of contributing code and documentation to Alliance projects.

 What gets displayed by GitHub Pages is the customized Markdown files in the `docs` directory.
 If you need to create a new page, copy an existing page to get the correct "header" information, then edit as needed.

 Here are some things you should know.